Scille/parsec-cloud/docs/cryptography.rst

 2. The metadata server sends an email to Bob with an invitation URL containing the organization ID and an unique identifier for the invitation canal.

-3. Alice and Bob proceed to an `authenticated Diffie Hellman exchange <https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange>`_ (DH) :
+3. Alice and Bob proceed to an `authenticated Diffie Hellman exchange <https://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange>`_ (DH) :
     a.
 Alice and Bob create asymmetric ephemeral keys and exchange public parts of that keys using the metadata server as a transmission canal to deduce a secrete key shared in the style of DH.
     b.
 To prevent a malicious metadata server to modify the DH canal (Man-in-the-middle attack), Alice and Bob authenticate their secrete key using the `Short Authentication String <https://www.iacr.org/archive/crypto2005/36210303/36210303.pdf>`_ (SAS) protocol.
 Each party share verbally a SAS token that his pair must validate from a set of tokens `(accordingly to the recommendations of the scientific community) <https://www.cs.columbia.edu/~nieh/pubs/eurosys2019_e3.pdf>`_ .

 4. Bob generate his user keys (USER_ENC_P_KEY, USER_ENC_S_KEY), his device keys (DEVICE_SIG_P_KEY, DEVICE_SIG_S_KEY) and use the authenticated channel to share their public parts with Alice.

 5. Alice signs those two keys with the help of her private key (DEVICE_SIG_S_KEY) and upload those certified keys to the metadata server.
 Since each user key is signed by a device registered in the organization and the one of the first user is signed by the root key (ORG_ROOT_SIG_S_KEY), re-validating the signature trust-chain, a client is able to verify that a key has been added to Parsec by a legitimate terminal and can be considered as valid.
 Each user is attributed an email address at its creation in order to reflect his correspondence to a natural person.
-For a given email address, it exists at least one non-revoked user in the organization (i.e. revocation of the existing user then creation of a new user with the same email address), while enabling other users to find him with the same email address.
+For a given email address, it exists at least one non-revoked user in the organization.
+This way a compromised user can be replaced (i.e. revocation of the existing user then creation of a new user with the same email address), while enabling other users to find him with the same email address.

 Adding a new Device